By: Greg Brian

 Add 1/3 cup of honey, three tablespoons of flour, then 1/4 teaspoon of ground cinnamon.
 Add the mix to your pie crust.
 Most recipes say put another two tablespoons of honey in to sweeten it up further.

 This has to bake an hour, plus several hours of cooling time.
 You’ll probably find it has a slightly tart flavor based on the type of apple you use.
-Regardless, you’re once again making raw honey become the best sweetener for one of America’s most traditional pies.
+Regardless, you’re once again making raw honey (straight from bee pollen) become the best sweetener for one of America’s most traditional pies.